kevinhwong1/KevinHWong_Notebook/_posts/2022-11-15-Galaxea-fascicularis-welcome-party-to-the-Cnimmunity-lab.md

 ## Tank Prep

-* Prior to arrival, David Erhens (lab manager) and I build a recirculating tank system that can we both open and closed system.
+* Prior to arrival, David Ehrens (lab manager) and I build a recirculating tank system that can be both open and closed system.
-* This allows us keep the recircculating water system separate from the Caribbean coral tanks
+* This allows us keep the recircculating water system separate from the Caribbean coral tanks.

-Tank conditions as of 202211
+Tank conditions as of 20221108

 | Measurement | Unique Corals | Cnimmunity Lab |
 |:-----------:|:-------------:|:--------------:|